tcallar/RoboDoc/README.md

 # RoboDoc
-simulation framework for the evaluation of the task-specific dexterity of kinematic structures
+Implementation of a simulation framework in the robotics software V-REP for the evaluation of the task-specific dexterity of kinematic structures.